ePrivacy and GPDR Cookie Consent by Cookie Consent

 If you are buying these replacements because you have lost a nut then it would be a good idea to check that the remaining nuts on the frame are not loose but please be aware that tightening a nut will break the seal on any existing 'threadlock' which you may need to replace.

-If you do lose a nut and bolt and the frame comes apart then we can supply a replacement pair here.
+If you do lose a nut and bolt from the frame near the wheel and the frame comes apart then we can supply a replacement pair for that area here.

 Foam Handle Grips Moving